CreativeCodingLab/BioLinker/README.md

 ![ScreenShot](https://github.com/CreativeCodingLab/BioLinker/blob/master/figures/Figure5.png)

 ### 4) Publication View:
-We use TimeArcs visualization~\cite{Dang2016TimeArcs} to show the discoveries of these index cards by publication year.
+We use [TimeArcs visualization](https://github.com/CreativeCodingLab/BioLinker/blob/master/figures/Dang2016BioLinker.pdf)T~\cite{Dang2016TimeArcs} to show the discoveries of these index cards by publication year.
 A request to load relevant publications for new index cards is sent to the PMC publication database on our server every time the protein network is expanded.
 Fig.~\ref{fig:Figure6}(b) shows an example of publication view of the graph in Fig.~\ref{fig:Figure6}(a).
 In particular, time axis goes from left (2004) to right (2012).
 An arc connects two proteins/complexes at a particular time (based on when the interaction was discovered/ publication year).
 The colors encode interaction types, such as green for *increase_activity*, red for *decrease_activity*, orange for *translocation*, and blue for *binds*.
 ![ScreenShot](https://github.com/CreativeCodingLab/BioLinker/blob/master/figures/Figure6.png)